TimothyMas/Principal-component-analysis-of-tea-leave---Python-codes/README.md

 ## Visualizations

-The repository generates multiple visualizations for better understanding of the data:
+The repository generates multiple visualizations for a better understanding of the data:
 - **Bar Charts**: Illustrate median intensities with IQR for different tea types.
 - **Box Plots**: Show the spread and distribution of compound intensities by tea type.
 - **Histograms**: Depict the distribution of raw and log-transformed data.